lindsey98/SVM-HOG-object-detection/README.md

 options:
     -d
-        Training screenshots used to create positive samples -a
+        Training screenshots used to create positive samples default is data/Train_5brand
+    -a
         Logo position labels for positive samples
+        default is data/phish1000_coord.txt
     -o
-        Output directory to save training samples as well as models -b
+        Output directory to save training samples as well as models default is data/SVM_imageset
+    -b
         Benign screenshots to create negative samples
+        default is data/benign_sample_15k
     -r
-        Ratio of negative samples over positive samples
+        Ratio of negative samples over positive samples default is 3
 ```

 - Test the classifer